Elliptic special Weingarten surfaces of minimal type in $\mathbb{R}^3$ of finite total curvature: Preliminaries

-Then there exists a unique complete ESWMT-surface, $M_{\tau}$, satisfying $H=f(q)$ such that $M_{\tau}$ is of revolution.
-Moreover, the generatrix curve is the graph of a convex function of class $C^3$, strictly positive, with $\tau$ as a global minimum, and symmetric. \end{theorem}
+Then there exists a unique (up to an ambient isometry) complete rotational $f$-surface $M_\tau$.
+Moreover, the generating curve of $M_\tau$ is the graph of a symmetric, strictly positive, convex $C^3$ function whose global minimum equals $\tau$.

-Theorem \ref{existence} determines pretty well the geometry of rotational examples of ESWMT-surfaces.
-We have two cases, if the generatrix lies or not in a strip orthogonal to the axis of revolution.
-In the first case, the ESWMT-surface $M_{\tau}$ lies between two parallel planes and, in the second case, all coordinates functions of $M_{\tau}$ are proper functions.
-See Figure \ref{generatrix}.